kpumuk/codecolorer/readme.txt

   * Use plain old CSS files instead of slow styles.php.
   * Fixed code blocks formatting in RSS feeds.
 Added rss_width option.
   * Added Chinese translation (thanks to <a href="http://ixiezi.com">liuxiangqian</a>).
-* v0.7.3 (Jan 27, 2009)
-  * Fixed problem with XHTML validation when line numbers are on (thanks to <a href="http://designfortress.com/">dreame4</a>).
-  * Added first_line option to code blocks.
-  * Added no_cc option to disable CodeColorer for particular &lt;code&gt; blocks.
-* v0.7.2 (Dec 30, 2008)
-  * Fixed color scheme for XML language.
-  * Added custom CSS styles block to the options page.
-  * Removed <tt>codecolorer.css.in</tt> file as deprecated.
-  * Fixed bug wich code block paddings when line numbers are disabled.
-* v0.7.0 (Dec 29, 2008)
-  * Added predefined color themes (Slush & Poppies, Blackboard, Dawn, Mac Classic, Twitlight, Vibrant Ink).
-  * Added block width and height options, removed line height.
-  * Fixed bug with plain text formatting.
-  * Added ability to remove vertical scrollbar.
-  * Line numbers will be rendered into the table, so they will not be copied to clipboard along with code.
-  * Options page layout updated to Wordpress 2.7 look&feel.
-  * GeSHi updated to version 1.0.8.2.

 You can find complete changelog on the <a href="http://kpumuk.info/projects/wordpress-plugins/codecolorer/">plugin home page</a>.